• Hungarian Language

 • Drooling Tendency: The Soft Coated Wheaten Terrier is a perfect example of a very low drooling tendency.

-• Adaptability: Soft Coated Wheaten Terrier dogs adapt very well to lifestyle changes and basically all living environments.
+• Lifestyle Adaptability: Soft Coated Wheaten Terrier dogs adapt very well to lifestyle changes and basically all living environments.

 • Dog Friendly: Soft Coated Wheaten Terrier dogs are dog-friendly dogs.